Table of Contents

 2.1 Energy Consumption Tracking

-ECO2AI monitors hardware-level power consumption using system-specific APIs and sensors.
-It tracks CPU, GPU, and memory usage during model training and inference phases.
+ECO2AI employs hardware-specific power consumption monitoring through system-level APIs and hardware counters.
+The tool tracks CPU, GPU, and memory usage in real-time during model training and inference phases.

 2.2 Regional CO2 Emissions Accounting

-The tool incorporates regional carbon intensity data to calculate equivalent CO2 emissions based on energy consumption patterns and local grid characteristics.
+The system incorporates regional carbon intensity data from sources like electricityMap and national grid databases to calculate accurate equivalent CO2 emissions based on geographical location of computation.

 3 Technical Implementation